spencerhitch/notedonor/README.md

 Vextab has been modified to have default enabled note playback and to support multiple instruments.
 An extra heirarchical layer called a stavegroup acts as the parent to staves.
 Each stave can be used to represent a different intstrument.

+Vexflow has been modified so that stavenotes have a donor_name attribute.
+When this attribute is non-blank, notes can be hovered to reveal the name.
+NOTE: This only works because our instance of Vextab has chosesn SVG as its context.
+Rafael and HTMLCanvas are no longer supported.

+MIDI.js remains unmodified.

+Notedonor is to be used in tandem with some payment system.
+We chose Paypal for the Sinfonía project because of Paypal's recognizability in Latin America and its acceptance of Diners Club International Cards (Discover).